Glencoe, New Mexico

 Glencoe is an unincorporated community in Lincoln County, New Mexico, United States.
 Its ZIP code is 88324.

 The community is located on the Rio Ruidoso and U.S. Highway 70, between Ruidoso Downs and San Patricio.
 It is just east of the Lincoln National Forest.
 It contains one location the State Register of Cultural Properties, St. Anne's Chapel.
 Its economy is historically based on agriculture, and its inhabitants have historically participated in ranch dances, rodeos, and baseball games.
 The area was settled in the 1880s, and as of the 2010 census, had a population of 210 people.
-The area now has a distillery and a museum and gift shop at Fox Cave.

 History

 The community was named after the word glen, a Scottish term for a valley, and the Coe family, including outlaws George Coe and Frank Coe.
 The Coe family began settling in the area around 1880 after moving south from Las Vegas, Nevada and working the Santa Fe Trail throughout the 1870s.
 After the Lincoln County War ended in 1881, the family members temporarily left the area as the side they had backed had lost, though they would return to settle promptly.
 They built a school and post office in 1882, officially naming the town then.
 Other early families included the Bonnells and Sanchezes.

 In 1929, Reverend Frederick Bingham Howden began collecting money from services to build a permanent church, St. Anne's Chapel, of which a local builder began construction in 1933.
 The chapel was named after the mother of the wife of Frank Coe, and its architecture is attributed to John Gaw Meem, also a close personal friend of Reverend Howden.

 The Great Depression hit the area in the 1930s, affecting the farming community.

 After the Ruidoso Downs Race Track was built in 1952, families in the area stopped focusing on farming to work at the racetrack instead, though many still kept some cows.

 New Mexico's first female state senator Louise Holland Coe married into the namesake Coe family.
 Holland Coe and her husband Wilbur may have moved to Glencoe after her retirement from politics.
 After her death in 1985 in Roswell, New Mexico, her remains were cremated and buried at her family's private cemetery in Glencoe.

 In 2002, St. Anne's Chapel was added to the State Register of Cultural Properties.